mde/ejs/README.md

   - `strict`                When set to `true`, generated function is in strict mode
   - `_with`                 Whether or not to use `with() {}` constructs.
 If `false` then the locals will be stored in the `locals` object.
 Set to `false` in strict mode.
+  - `unsafePrototypeLocals` When `true`, allows templates to resolve identifiers through the prototype chain of the locals object.
+Required if you pass class instances or `Object.create(...)` results as locals and rely on inherited properties at the top level.
+Defaults to `false`; enabling it makes EJS usable as a gadget in prototype-pollution attacks.
   - `destructuredLocals`    An array of local variables that are always destructured from the locals object, available even in strict mode.
   - `localsName`            Name to use for the object storing local variables when not using